 Despite talk of smart factories, old equipment and paper-based processes remain in manufacturing: 81% of frontline workers still use paper for day-to-day tasks, while 76% rely on in-person communication.
 In most factories, machinery older than some workers is a common sight alongside newer electronics.
 This complicates digitization and training and turns off younger workers.

-Today’s manufacturing workers describe a technology gap and training gap.
+Today’s manufacturing workers describe both a technology gap and a training gap.
 Conventional training methods like classroom courses, shadowing, hands-on training, and written manuals are costly, limited to instructors’ availability, and insufficient for keeping up with the industry’s rising learning curve.
 Moreover, they’re unsuitable for digital natives.

 New Tools for the Frontline